NOTE: This article applies to Courseware activities only.

 - Adobe Flash Player

-- required to run Beginning Reading, Math Expeditions, Basic Skills/Job Skills/Projects for the Real World
+- Adobe Shockwave Player and Shockwave Xtras : Required to run Plato Titles: Beginning Reading, Math Expeditions, Basic Skills/Job Skills/Projects for the Real World

 - Adobe Reader: required to view PDF documents